Sumo is a one dimensional representation of a Sumo wrestling bout by Tony Reeves.

 In this variant games are always played to a "push-off" finish.
 After all the cards have been played once they are taken back and used again until a full "push-off" victory results.

-A variant by John Walker (rules may be tweaked)
+A variant by John Walker (see also Strategic Sumo below)

 At the start of the game players may swap up to 2 of their number cards for the following tactical cards: